 What to Expect at Your First Appointment

-At your first visit, called the intake session, you will be presented with our standard forms to complete prior to meeting with an intake counselor.
+At your first visit, you will be presented with our standard forms to complete prior to meeting with a counselor.
 These forms contain questions to help us better understand your current concerns and history of symptoms.

-After completing the forms, the intake counselor will review your responses, meet with you to discuss your concerns, and collaboratively explore how counseling or other services can best help you.
+After completing the forms, the counselor will review your responses, meet with you to discuss your concerns, and collaboratively explore how counseling or other services can best help you.
 These services may include individual, couples, or group counseling at the CAPS Center as well as possibly a referral to other on-campus or off-campus services that may be appropriate to support your needs.
-The intake appointment typically lasts 90 minutes (completing intake forms plus meeting with a counselor).
+The first appointment typically lasts 90 minutes (approximately 30 minutes for completing initial paperwork plus approximately 60 minutes for meeting with a counselor).

 If you and your counselor agree that continuing with counseling services could be helpful after the intake session, further counseling sessions are typically scheduled 2 weeks apart.
 Due to scheduling limitations or conflicts, your ongoing counselor may or may not be the same person you met with during your intake session.
 Counseling sessions typically last 45 - 55 minutes.